MykalMachon/mykal.codes/src/posts/improving-anchor-links.md

 }
 ```

-But you can also add a background to the element, a border, or anything else you can think to do in CSS.
+But you can also add a background to the element, a border, or anything else you can think of doing in CSS.

 ```css
 @import 'https://unpkg.com/open-props';